 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

-There’s no question that Capital One Venture X Rewards Credit Card is the most exciting new premium rewards card of the last couple of years.
+There’s no question that Capital One Venture X Rewards Credit Card is the most exciting premium rewards card of the last couple of years.
 It has a nice front bonus offer, strong points-earning, airport lounge access and a host of premium benefits.
+(See rates and fees)

 Capital One miles now transfer 1:1 to: